Skip to content

 image

-Principle Explanation: When users access the frontend application (with RUM monitoring and configured allowedTracingOrigins field), the frontend application calls resources and requests, triggering rum-js performance data collection. rum-js generates a trace-id written in the request header.
-When the request reaches the backend, ddtrace reads this trace_id and records it in its own trace data, thus achieving linked analysis of application performance monitoring and user access monitoring data through the same trace_id.
+Principle Introduction: Users accessing the frontend application (already added RUM monitoring and configured the allowedTracingOrigins field), trigger rum-js performance data collection when the frontend application calls resources and requests.
+Rum-js generates a trace-id written in the request_header.
+When the request reaches the backend, the backend's ddtrace reads this trace_id and records it in its own trace data, thus achieving linked analysis of application performance monitoring and real-user monitoring data through the same trace_id.

-Use Case: Correlating frontend and backend, binding frontend requests and backend method execution performance data one-to-one, making it easier to locate frontend-backend associated issues.
-For example, if frontend user login is slow due to backend service querying the database taking too long, linked analysis can quickly pinpoint the problem across teams and departments.
-Example below:
+Use Case: Frontend-backend association binds frontend request data with backend method execution performance data one-to-one, making it easier to locate issues related to frontend-backend associations.
+For example, if the frontend user login is slow because the backend service takes too long querying the database, you can quickly identify the issue across teams and departments through frontend-backend linked analysis, as shown below:

 Configuration Method: Web Application Monitoring (RUM) Best Practices